coderolls/coderolls-blog/_posts/eclipse/2022-08-06-maven-project.md

 Open eclipse.

-If you are opening the eclipse for first time in a workspace, you will see a 'Welcome' tab, kindly close it.
+If you are opening the eclipse for the first time in a workspace, you will see a 'Welcome' tab, kindly close it.

 Then click on File>New>Project.